thomaspayton/CSHARP-QA/README.md

  a response to an exceptional circumstance that arises while a program is running

 Q: What is finally and what is its purpose?
+By using a finally block, you can clean up any resources that are allocated in a try block, and you can run code even if an exception occurs in the try block.

 Q: List the differences between Array and ArrayList.
 For the Array we can only add types that we declare.
 Array list you can add and rmeove from the list.